Regulations and Other Instruments

 - Regulations Adding Perfluorooctane Sulfonate and Its Salts to the Virtual Elimination List

-- Regulations Concerning the Designation of Regulatory Provisions for Purposes of Enforcement (Canadian Environmental Protection Act, 1999)
+- Regulations Designating Regulatory Provisions for Purposes of Enforcement (Canadian Environmental Protection Act, 1999)

 - Regulations Prescribing Circumstances for Granting Waivers Pursuant to Section 147 of the Act

 - Regulations Respecting Applications for Permits for Disposal at Sea

 - Rules of Procedure for Boards of Review